mountainash/whatworkwhen/README.md

 # Get Shit Done!

-A simple personal project to plan out my day to get some structure back in my life after a year off (traveling)
+A simple personal project to plan out my day to get some structure back in my life after a year off (travelling)

 <https://whatworkwhen.netlify.com/>